hanrichard/Notebook/interview_react_js.md

 ### What are error boundaries in React v16?
 Error boundaries are components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.

+### How to listen to state changes?
+The following lifecycle methods will be called when state changes.
+You can compare provided state and props values with current state and props to determine if something meaningful changed.

+componentWillUpdate(object nextProps, object nextState) componentDidUpdate(object prevProps, object prevState)